Royal Marines: Equipment

+Organisation

-Formation and structure
+Command structure

 The overall head of the Royal Marines is King Charles III, in his role as Commander-in-Chief of the British Armed Forces.
-The ceremonial head of the Royal Marines is the Captain General Royal Marines (equivalent to the Colonel-in-Chief of a British Army regiment).
+The ceremonial head of the Royal Marines is the Captain General Royal Marines.
 In October 2022 King Charles was announced as the new Captain General on the occasion of the 358th anniversary of the foundation of the corps.
-Full Command of the Royal Marines is vested in the Fleet Commander (FLTCDR) with the Commandant General Royal Marines, a major-general, embedded within the Navy Command Headquarters (NCHQ) as Commander UK Amphibious Force (COMUKAMPHIBFOR).
+Full Command of the Royal Marines is vested in the Fleet Commander (FLTCDR).

-The operational capability of the corps comprises a number of battalion-plus sized units, of which five are designated as "commandos":
+The operational capability of the corps comprises a number of battalion-plus sized units, of which six are designated as "commandos":